janepan9917/janepan9917.github.io/_talks/2022-07-06-video-game-minireviews.md

 * **Score**: 2/5.
 I'd personally give it a 3/5 because it hits that nostalgia button real good.

 ### Yakuza: Like A Dragon
 * **The Good**: An intensely well-realized world, with so many levels of details and minigames.
-A genuinely likeable protagonist with an interesting, though very slowly-paced narrative.
+A genuinely likeable protagonist with an interesting though very slowly-paced narrative.
 * **The Bland**: Such a sluggish turn-based combat that tries to incorporate real-time elements, to very little avail.
-Though there is a very interesting narrative for why
+There is, however, an interesting lore reason for why turn-based combat is the primary mechanic.
 * **The Ugly**: When the minigames are funner than the actual game, you've got a problem on your hands.
 * **Best For**: A patient escapist who wants to experience a satirization of Japanese culture.
 * **Favorite Character**: Kasuga.